 Specific Admissions Information for Cornell Combined DVM/PhD Degree Program Candidates

-The following guidelines are to help you consider whether you might be competitive for admission to the Cornell Dual DVM/PhD Degree program.
-However, we encourage you to contact Ms. Arla Hourigan (firstname.lastname@example.org) or Dr. Linda Nowak (email@example.com) to discuss your particular circumstances if you are interested in applying for the program.
+The following guidelines are to help you consider whether you might be competitive for admission to the Cornell Combined DVM/PhD Degree program.
+However, we encourage you to contact Ms. Arla Hourigan (email@example.com) or Dr. Helene Marquis (firstname.lastname@example.org) to discuss your particular circumstances if you are interested in applying for the program.

-Because of the dual application processes involved (to both the Cornell graduate school and the DVM Curriculum), Combined DVM/PhD Degree applicants must complete the GRE (Graduate Record Examination) and submit test results by October 17th.
+Because of the combined application processes involved (to both the Cornell graduate school and the DVM Curriculum), Combined DVM/PhD Degree applicants must complete the GRE (Graduate Record Examination) and submit test results by October 15th.
 MCAT (Medical College Admission Test) test results can be submitted with the application if available, but do not replace the GRE results which are required for the graduate school admissions.

 GRE scores are used as part of the assessment of candidates, and generally would need to meet at least the following levels to be competitive: